X

 | Lipophilic/hydrophilic | Lipophilic (more CNS side effects) | Lipophilic | Hydrophilic (fewer CNS side effects) |

-In older patients, statins are both appropriate and safe — but the interaction risk through polypharmacy is increased.
-With multiple concurrent medications, switching to rosuvastatin or pravastatin (fewer CYP interactions) may be appropriate.
-In severe liver disease: contraindicated.
-In severe renal impairment (eGFR below 30): dose with caution, maximum 10 mg.
-Check liver enzymes before starting therapy and if symptoms occur.
+In older patients, statins are also sensible and safe – but the interaction risk through polypharmacy is increased.
+With many simultaneous medications, a switch to rosuvastatin or pravastatin (fewer CYP interactions) can be sensible.
+With severe liver disease: contraindicated.
+With severe kidney impairment (GFR under 30): dose carefully, a maximum of 10 mg.
+Check liver values before the start of therapy and with symptoms.

 | Observation | Frequency | Typical comment |